thingsboard/thingsboard.github.io/_includes/templates/iot-gateway/ocpp-connector-tls-connection-config.md

-In table below described parameters to configure TLS connection.
+The table below describes the parameters to configure TLS connection.

 |**Parameter**|**Default value**|**Description**|
 |:-|:-|-